KipCollo/Frontend-Revision/5.0 Angular/components/Readme.md

 ```

 If you try to use a component without specifying all of its required inputs, Angular reports an error at build-time.

+## component lifecycle

+A component's lifecycle is the sequence of steps that happen between the component's creation and its destruction.
+Each step represents a different part of Angular's process for rendering components and checking them for updates over time.

+In your components, you can implement lifecycle hooks to run code during these steps.
+Lifecycle hooks that relate to a specific component instance are implemented as methods on your component class.
+Lifecycle hooks that relate the Angular application as a whole are implemented as functions that accept a callback.